If you’re planning to buy a condo or HDB flat, then one of the biggest considerations is deciding between a high-floor or low-floor unit.

-Generally, most would pick units on higher floors because the consensus is that they are better as they offer more privacy and better views, among other things.
-As such, it’s not uncommon to see high floor units snapped up first even though they cost a premium.
+Generally, many prefer units on higher floors because the consensus is that they are ‘better’ since they offer more privacy and better views, among other things.
+As such, it’s not uncommon to see high-floor HDB flats or condo units snapped up first even though they cost a premium.

-But are high floor units that much better?
+So, are high-floor units all they’re hyped up to be?
 Let’s take a look at the pros of living on higher vs lower floors.

 1. Has Better Wind Ventilation